gh640/mcp-servers/command-mcp/README.md

 - `--command` (required): Command to expose as an MCP tool (for example, `git`).
 - `--description` (required): One-line text used as the tool description surfaced to MCP clients.
 - `--command-help` (required): Help command that provides descriptive output (for example, `git --help`).
-The output is surfaced in the server instructions and is available through a dedicated help tool.
+The output is surfaced in the server instructions and is available via a dedicated help resource.

 ## Available Tools